-Encourage the use of the PUD residential process and conservation development principles.
+1. Encourage the use of the PUD residential process and conservation development principles.

-Large-scale development is not encouraged in the North Planning Area and should be redirected when possible to an appropriate Planning Area.
+Large-scale development is not encouraged in the Central Planning Area.
 If, however, a project cannot be dissuaded, developers should be encouraged to follow the Planned Unit Development process for Planned Residential District (PRD).
-The Township may consider reducing the required tract size of 20 contiguous acres for the Planned Residential District, in order to incent its use.
-Additionally, residential development should be encouraged through the review process to utilize conservation principles in their site design to minimize the impact of the project on surrounding areas.
+The Township may consider reducing the required tract size of 20 contiguous acres for the Planned Residential District. in order to incent its use.
+Action 2.1 expands on the incentivization of the PUD process.
+Action 1.10 (page 40) encourages the use of conservation development in appropriate areas of the Township, including the Central Planning Area.
 There are a number of suitable approaches to conservation development the community could consider.
 These were elaborated on in the 2010 Plan Supplement and have been included to the right.